 This document entitled Position and Classification Information System - Official Languages Tool is available on the GCwiki page of the Community of Official Languages/Tools/Language of work - wiki in GCcollab.
-It is a complement to the Position and Classification Information System (PCIS) - Departmental Guide, which is currently under revision.
+It is a complement to the Position and Classification Information System (PCIS) Organizational Data Transfer Guide.
 To consult the Tool, users must download the document on their desk and open it into their Excel application.
 Note: When opening the document in OneDrive or SharePoint, some IT Administrators prevent the built-in macros from working for security reasons.